EpiSci/M-OOD/Baseline/README.md

 ## Overview

-It is known that neural network cannot discriminate anomaly data(e.g. when putting alphabets to MNIST classifier) reliably only with their softmax output scores.

 This repository contains reproduced vision experiments in paper
 [_'A Baseline for Detecting Misclassified and Out-of-Distribution Examples in Neural Networks'_](https://arxiv.org/abs/1610.02136),
-(by Hendrycks et al.), which discusses about the topic intensely.
+(by Hendrycks et al.), which discusses about the OOD topic intensely.
-It uses Tensorflow Keras API to build model blocks.
+It uses **Tensorflow Keras API** to build model blocks.

 To see references(Papers, original code), please check below resources.
 Any suggestions or corrections are welcome.